 Before obtaining regulatory approvals for the commercial sale of our SMaRT Replacement Therapy or MU1140 product candidates, we must demonstrate through preclinical testing and clinical trials that our products are safe and effective for use in humans.
 To date, the testing of our SMaRT Replacement Therapy product candidate has been undertaken solely in animals and a limited number of humans.
 Studies have proven our genetically altered strain of S. mutans to be effective in preventing tooth decay in animals.
 It is possible that our strain of S. mutans will be shown to be less effective in preventing tooth decay in humans in clinical trials.
-If our SMaRT Replacement Therapy product candidate.
+If our SMaRT Replacement Therapy product candidate is shown to be ineffective in preventing tooth decay in humans, we will be unable to commercialize and generate revenues from this product candidate.
 To date the testing of the antibiotic substance, MU1140, has been undertaken solely in the laboratory and in animals.
 We have not yet conducted human studies of MU1140.
 It is possible that when these studies are conducted, they will show that MU1140 is ineffective or harmful in humans.
-If MU1140 is shown to be ineffective or harmful in humans.
-Multi a generate revenues from sales of this compound.
+If MU1140 is shown to be ineffective or harmful in humans, we will be unable to commercialize and generate revenues from sales of this compound.
 If we are unable to generate revenues from our SMaRT Replacement Therapy and MU1140 product candidates, our business, financial condition and results of operations will be materially adversely affected.